 The CORE command allows you to modify the amount of core assigned to your job.
-The command is followed by a decimal number representing the total number of 1K blocks (1024 word blocks) that you want the program to have from this point on.
+The command is followed by a decimal number representing either the total number of 1K blocks (1024 word blocks) or the total number of pages (512 word blocks) that you want the program to have from this point on.
 For example, if you want the program to have 8K blocks of core, type and the monitor gives the program 8K blocks, if available.
 If you request additional core and there is none available, the monitor responds with an error message.
 If the CORE command is followed by the decimal number 0, your program disappears from core because you are requesting 0K blocks of core.
-If the decimal number following the command is omitted, the monitor types out (1) the total number of 1K blocks you have, (2) the maximum you can request, and (3) the amount of core not assigned to any user.
+If the decimal number following the command is omitted, the monitor types out the amount of core used and does not change your core assignment.